-- 1. Approve May 2, 2024, Draft Board of Directors Meeting Minutes - 2.
-Approve and Delegate Authority to the Chief Executive Officer or Designee to Execute a Professional Services Agreement with ReconMR, LLC with an Amount Not-to-Exceed \$926,046 for a Three-Year Research Contract - 3.
-Approve and Delegate Authority to the Chief Executive Officer or Designee to Execute a Professional Services Agreement with Studio PR LLC with an Amount Not-to-Exceed \$350,000 for a Three-Year Public Relations Contract - 4.
-Approve and Delegate Authority to the CEO or Designee to Execute a First Amendment to the Agreement for Professional Services with Maher Accountancy to add \$292,800 for an Amount Not-to-Exceed \$742,800, through June 30, 2025
+- 1. Approve April 11, 2024, Draft Community Advisory Committee Meeting Minutes - Approve and Delegate Authority to the Chief Executive Officer or Designee to Execute a Professional Services Agreement with ReconMR, LLC with an Amount Not-to-Exceed \$926,046 for a Three-Year Research Contract - 3.
+Approve and Delegate Authority to the Chief Executive Officer or Designee to Execute a Professional Services Agreement with Studio PR with an Amount Not-to-Exceed \$350,000 for a Three-Year Public Relations Contract - 4.
+Recommend the Board of Directors Approve and Delegate Authority to the CEO or Designee to Execute a First Amendment to Agreement for Professional

+Services with Maher Accountancy to add \$292,800 for an Amount Not-to-Exceed \$742,800, through June 30, 2025